Skip to main content

 Set a fixed monthly fee that will be charged to this company each month, regardless of usage.

-Chat Multiplier
+Chat Rate

 Call Rate (per minute)